Allergen immunotherapy can help eliminate the cause of your symptoms by slowly reducing your sensitivity to allergens over time.

-Injections are initially given once a week and later bi-weekly and monthly.
-Treatment courses range from three to five years and last a lifetime.
+Injections are initially given once a week.
+As treatment progresses, injections are scheduled bi-weekly and eventually monthly.
+While the course of treatment may take three to five years, the results last a lifetime.

 Sublingual Immunotherapy (SLIT)

 Most patients begin to notice benefits from treatment within 9-12 months.
-Total treatment time to achieve maximal benefit is typically three years.
+The total treatment time to achieve maximal benefit is typically three years.